|

 LONDON:

-English surname transferred to unisex forename use, itself denoting someone
+English surname transferred to unisex forename use, denoting someone

 LONE: